Fujifilm X10 versus Fujifilm X-E1

 - More modern: Was introduced somewhat (1 year) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the X10 comes out slightly ahead of the X-E1 (7 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X10 emerges as the winner of the contest (8 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.